ubc-stat-grad/ubc-stat-grad.github.io/index.markdown

 ## Recent news

+- **[October 26, 2023]** Come to the graduate seminar on November 2
+to hear about Evan's research on using variance-reduced stochastic optimization methods to learn the parameters of HMMs!
 - **[October 20, 2023]** We are having our midterm social next weekend at the [Richmond Pumpkin Patch](https://www.countryfarms.ca/pumpkinpatch)!
 RSVP on the Slack #social channel.